 The marketplace on Abundance lets you purchase investments from other investors who are looking to sell.
 A seller will choose an amount of a particular investment that they are looking to sell and set a price that they want for their investment.

-Interested buyers can then place bids against the offer based on the price they are willing to purchase the investment for.
-It is up to you choose the price you are willing to pay but this article provides some things to consider when choosing a price.
+It is up to you to choose the price you are willing to sell or buy an investment for on the marketplace but this article provides a summary of some things to consider when choosing a price.

-Part or all of your original invested capital may be at risk and any return on your investment depends on the ability of the company or local authority that issued the investment to pay your returns.
-Past performance is not a guide to future performance.
+Remember that, as with any investment, there are risks and when you buy an investment on the marketplace, part or all of your invested capital may be at risk.
+Your estimated effective return on your investment depends on the ability of the company or local authority that issued the investment to pay your returns over the remaining life of the investment.
+Quoted returns are no guarantee of future returns and past performance is not a guide to future performance.

 The market interest rate

 The interest rates in the wider market may go up and down over time.
 This may affect the price an investor would be willing to pay for an investment if better rates for products with similar features and risk profile are available elsewhere.

 If the interest rate for other similar investments increases, you may want to pay less for the investment to ensure you receive an effective rate of return on your investment which matches the current market rate.
 Conversely, if interest rates fall you may want to pay more for an investment that has a higher rate than you can get elsewhere.

 The longer the outstanding term period on the investment, the greater the impact a change of interest rate may have on the value of that investment.
 To learn more about the effect of a change in market interest rates, click here.